-"RESOLVED THAT pursuant to the provisions of Sections 197, 203, 196 read with Schedule V, 188 and all other applicable provisions, if any, of the Companies Act, 2013 (including any amendment thereto or re-enactment thereof for the time being in force) read with relevant provisions of the Articles of Association of the Company and subject to such sanctions as may be necessary, Mr. Senthilkumar M. A. (DIN:07421184), who was already serving the Company as its Chief Executive Officer (Processing), liable to retire by rotation, for a period of 5 (five) years commencing from 24th September, 2016 to 23rd September, 2021, on the terms and conditions of the agreement dated 24th September, 2016 entered between the Company and Mr. Senthilkumar M. A. and on the remuneration as set out below:
+"RESOLVED THAT pursuant to the provisions of Sections 197, 203, 196 read with Schedule V, 188 and all other applicable provisions, if any, of the Companies Act, 2013 (including any amendment thereto or re-enactment thereof for the time being in force) read with relevant provisions of the Articles of Association of the Company and subject to such sanctions as may be necessary, Mr. Senthilkumar M. A. (DIN:07421184), who was already serving the Company as its Chief Executive Officer (Processing), be and is hereby appointed as the Chief Executive Officer (Processing), liable to retire by rotation, for a period of 5 (five) years commencing from 24th September, 2016 to 23rd September, 2021, on the terms and conditions of the agreement dated 24th September, 2016 entered between the Company and Mr. Senthilkumar M. A. and on the remuneration as set out below: